abhisheksp/mcp-first-principles/README.md

 ### 4  Running the demos live

-1. **Open the presentation**: Start with `slides/slides.html` in your browser for the visual narrative
+1. **Open the presentation**: Start with the [live slides](https://htmlpreview.github.io/?https://github.com/abhisheksp/mcp-first-principles/blob/main/slides/slides.html) for the visual narrative
 2. **Check out the branch for the phase you're discussing.**
 3. `mvn test -q` to run the illustrative JUnit scenarios; they log rich console output.
 4. Use `git diff` between phases to *show, not tell* how design pressure drives refactors.